evolution-gaming/kafka-flow/docs/persistence.md

 To support smooth transition from raw state to using compression, the library implementation of `Compressor` tries to detect if the byte array it tries to decompress starts with an opening curly bracket(`{`).
 In this case it makes an assumption that you keep the state in JSON and the particular byte array is in a raw format (without compression) and doesn't attempt to decompress the byte array, returning it as-is.
+Please note that it's going to work **only** if the application's state was encoded as JSON before!